ttk840719/animal_album/README.md

 This is the first time I tried using Ruby.
 I created this simple web application by using the Ruby on Rails framework, and by following the steps on this YouTube video:
 (How To Build A Recipe Box In Rails 4 - Mackenzie Child) https://www.youtube.com/watch?v=QhdzE1yNs-0

+After starting the server, enter 'localhost:3000' in the browser to view the page.

 The web app can do the followings:

 1. User can create an account, sign in, and sign out.